cjoakim/azure-batch-examples/README.md

 # Workstation Requirements and Setup

-These instructions assume macOS.
+These instructions assume a **macOS** workstation for submitting Azure Batch Jobs with the Python SDK.

-Required Software:
+### Required Software

 - Git
 - Python 3.6